How close to the edge is your business model?

 Many industry sources are now advocating that edge computing is increasingly an important topic being discussed in the boardroom.
 Leading analysts such as Gartner are reporting that the interest and demand for the capability to deliver edge cloud computing is growing exponentially.
 By 2022, 50% of enterprise-generated data will be created and processed by edge computing infrastructure.
 Furthermore, Gartner also reports that by 2025, the integration of a business’s IT infrastructure, in terms of delivery of content, will have increased fourfold compared to today where only 20% of infrastructure strategies integrate on-premises, colocation, cloud and edge.

-One definition of edge computing that Wikipedia lists is “any type of computer program that delivers low latency nearer to the requests”.
+One definition of edge computing that Wikipedia lists is “any type of computer program that delivers low latency nearer to the requests.”
 It also notes “The origins of edge computing lie in content delivery networks that were created in the late 1990s to serve web and video content from edge servers that were deployed close to users”, confirming my earlier point that this is not new news.

 Why all the fuss now?

-One theory is that the global install base for IOT will exceed 75.4 billion devices by 2025 and as these sensors and autonomous devices expand, the technical challenges of getting all the data back to central point, sifting it out to find the nuggets of useful information, processing it into data that is worth something and then transmitting it back or onward becomes impossible.
+One theory is that the global install base for IoT will exceed 75.4 billion devices by 2025 and as these sensors and autonomous devices expand, the technical challenges of getting all the data back to a central point, sifting it out to find the nuggets of useful information, processing it into data that is worth something and then transmitting it back or onward becomes impossible.

 How does edge computing help?

 “Cloud first” is a trendy term used everywhere an IT model is discussed.
 However, many companies are pausing their strategic IT planning and asking how edge computing compares with cloud computing as a deployment strategy?
 Reviewing this rush to cloud vendors, considering the emergence of edge computing, is starting to change the adopted technology engagement model.
-Meaning that a more business relevant model might be “cloud first but not at any cost.”
+A more business relevant model might be “cloud first but not at any cost.”

 Vissensa has a long history of being at the forefront of technical innovation and rode the wave of colocation, network connectivity, cloud and hybrid deployments.
 In a continued investment in technology that supports a wide range of market sectors across the world, Vissensa has continued to invest in datacentre capabilities.
 We can offer organisations a secure and resilient footprint across several geographically important locations offering edge computing on demand.
 Eliminating the need to purchase your own edge computing hardware and utilise best in class equipment from the top data centre providers.
 We can set this up quickly and at a fraction of the cost of building traditional hub and spoke services.